Common to Whom? Regional Cultural Commonsense and LLM Bias in India: INDian Cultural commonsense Inventory with Cross-regional Answers (INDICA)

 \paragraph{\textbf{Stage 1: Domain Selection.}} To ensure principled coverage, we ground our domain selection in the Outline of Cultural Materials (OCM) \cite{murdock2008outline}, an established anthropological taxonomy organizing cultural knowledge into 90+ major categories and 700+ subcategories, widely used in cross-cultural research \cite{wutich2014text, vandevijver1997methods}.

 We select 8 domains relevant to everyday cultural knowledge---Interpersonal Relations, Education, Clothing and Adornment, Food Processing and Consumption, Communication, Finance, Festivals and Rituals, and Traffic and Transport Behavior, aligning with recent cultural NLP work \cite{shi-etal-2024-culturebank, chiu-etal-2025-culturalbench}.
 Within each domain, we select OCM subcategories based on three criteria: (1) sufficient diversity to support multiple topics, (2) non-overlapping practices, and (3) everyday rather than institutional knowledge, yielding 18 subcategories across 8 domains.
+Appendix \ref{app:selection_criteria} provides a worked example illustrating how these criteria were applied to include and exclude specific subcategories and topics within the Education domain.
 Complete domain-to-OCM mappings appear in Appendix Table \ref{app_tab:category_hierarchy}.

 \paragraph{\textbf{Stage 2: Topic Generation.}} For each subcategory, we use GPT-4-0613 to generate 8--10 specific cultural topics using OCM subcategory definitions as context (prompts in Appendix \ref{app:topic_generation}).
 We then manually select 2--4 topics per subcategory based on four criteria: (1) ability to support at least 15 distinct questions, (2) clear answerable scope, (3) minimal overlap with other topics, and (4) focus on everyday rather than institutional knowledge.
 This process yields 39 final topics across 18 subcategories.
 Appendix \ref{app:all_topics} details all generated and selected topics.